yuchenglim04/besselBreakfast/Electronics/signal_processing_routines.md

 **Simple moving average, n points**

 P.S. the array notation [:-j] present problems when j is 0.
+P.S.S. a phase shift and some attenuation is incurred.
+Also, the smoothed wave has fewer elements!

 ```
 n = 3